 A few other quick things to note:

-• THE ELEPHANT IN THE ROOM: WEATHER AND CONDITIONS.
-Due to expected snowy, icy, rainy & muddy conditions we have already revoked all of the runners crews and spectators permission to drive to Aid Station 1/4 (they may hike over from the Start / Finish area OR ride the shuttles we will be running).
-As long as the road is in OK condition by late next week, volunteers may drive and park down there BUT, if they are not, only volunteers with 4WD will be allowed to drive down, others will have to park at the Start / Finish area and ride a shuttle over or walk over (approx 1 mile).
-At this time, assume you will be able to drive down but if that changes we will send an email to those working aid stations 1/4 and 2/3 informing them of the conditions and any changes.
+• THE ELEPHANT IN THE ROOM – WEATHER AND CONDITIONS: Knock on wood, conditions in the bottoms are currently really good, that said, we all know things can change so please come prepared for anything.
+Over the last couple of years we no longer allow runners crews and spectators permission to drive to Aid Station 1/4 (and thus 2/3), they may hike over from the Start / Finish area OR ride the shuttle vans we will be providing.
+The road to Aid Station 1/4 is currently in really poor shape, but we expect improvements (more snow and ice to melt) in the coming days.
+As of right now, we are saying that volunteers working 1/4 and 2/3, who have high clearance vehicles (4WD a bonus, but not required) will be allowed to drive down, others will have to park at the Start / Finish area and ride a shuttle over or walk over (approx 1 mile to Aid Station 1/4) – for those driving down, we encourage carpooling as parking in limited.
+At this time, assume you will be able to drive down but if conditions do not improve enough OR deteriorate further (due to heavy rains or snow) we will send an email to those working aid stations 1/4 and 2/3 informing them of the conditions and any changes.

 • There is always the potential for mud so bring appropriate footwear (and rain gear – hopefully we won’t need it!)

-• There are toilets at the Start / Finish area and very close to Aid Station 1/4 – however, there are no toilets at Aid Station 2/3 – you either have to use the woods or walk back to Aid Station 1/4 (about a 10 minute walk).
+• There are toilets at the Start / Finish area and at Aid Station 1/4 – however, there are no toilets at Aid Station 2/3 as this is a remote aid station – you either have to use the woods or walk back to Aid Station 1/4 (about a 10 minute walk).

 • For those working really long shifts (many of you) please work with your aid station captain and those in your group to rotate out and get some rest, feel free to bring a tent, sleeping bag etc so you can catch some Z’s we do not want, need or expect anyone to try to stay awake for two days straight!